Trellix Email Security - Cloud

 Raw Output#

-Get the metadata of a specified message.
+Get the data of a specific message.

 Base Command#